intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/period.md

-# reporting.periods
+# reporting.period
 ---

-The **periods** dataset contains period-aligned tranforms of monitoring data received through the _devices/datasets_ POST API.
+The **period** dataset contains period-aligned tranforms of monitoring data received through the _devices/datasets_ POST API.

 The dataset contains the following data: